Japapino/vehicle-sim-node-server/readme.txt

 - 🚗 **Enhanced Vehicle Data** - Add trim selection and integration with more comprehensive vehicle data sources.
 - 📊 **Advanced Analytics** - Vehicle loan calculator along with more vehicle statistics like resale and number still on the road/registered
 - 📱 **Mobile Compatibility** - Improved compatibility with mobile devices.
+- 🔄 **Convert to TypeScript** - Convert the entire codebase to TypeScript for better type safety and maintainability.

 ### Prerequisites